mpyatkov/rnaseq_pipeline/README.txt

-  Where "1;2" means compare the DE output and build Venn diagrams for comparisons 1 and 2 (numbers correspond to Comparison_Number column from the Comparison.txt configuration file), "1;2;3" - compare the DE output for comparisons 1,2,3 etc. The maximum number of DE comparisons that can be compared with each other is 4.
+  Where "1;2" means compare the DE output and build Venn diagrams for comparisons 1 and 2 (numbers correspond to Comparison_Number column from the *Comparison.txt* configuration file), "1;2;3" - compare the DE output for comparisons 1,2,3 etc. The maximum number of DE comparisons that can be compared with each other is four (as in 1;2;3;4).
+There is no limit to the number of lines entered in *venn_comparisons.txt*

-  *WARNING: DO NOT USE QUOTES IN CONFIG FILES* WARNING: DO NOT USE *SPACES IN VARIABLES IN CONFIG FILES, USE "_" INSTEAD*

   To start the pipeline, in most cases, users only need to fill in *Sample_Labels.txt* and *Comparisons.txt*.
 Complete these